Our clinical processes are designed by practising GPs and reviewed regularly to ensure every patient interaction meets Australian standards.

 At InstantMed, patients submit health information through structured intake forms rather than describing symptoms in a consulting room.
 A doctor reviews that information asynchronously - there is no physical examination, no visual cues from body language, and no opportunity to ask follow-up questions in real time.
 This makes the quality of the intake process, the clinical decision-making framework, and the audit trail significantly more important than they might be in a face-to-face setting.

-Our governance framework exists to answer a straightforward question: how do we ensure that every clinical decision made on this platform meets the same standard a patient would expect from a well-run general practice?
-The answer involves structured protocols, peer review, defined scope boundaries, and continuous improvement — none of which are optional, and all of which are documented here.
+Our governance framework exists to answer a straightforward question: how do we ensure that every clinical decision made on this platform is consistent, documented, and inside scope?
+The answer involves structured protocols, audit trails, defined boundaries, and continuous improvement - none of which are optional, and all of which are documented here.

 Every clinical decision at InstantMed is traceable.
 When a doctor approves, declines, or escalates a patient request, that decision is recorded with the clinical reasoning, the information reviewed, and the outcome.
 This audit trail is not optional - it is built into the platform architecture and cannot be bypassed.

-Our Medical Director conducts regular peer reviews of clinical decisions across all service types.
-This includes random sampling of approved certificates and prescriptions, targeted review of declined or escalated cases, and thematic analysis of decision patterns across the doctor cohort.
-Peer review is not about second-guessing individual doctors — it is about ensuring consistency, identifying training opportunities, and catching systemic issues before they affect patients.
+Our Medical Director conducts structured audits of clinical decisions across all service types.
+This includes random sampling of approved certificates and prescriptions, targeted review of declined or escalated cases, and thematic analysis of decision patterns over time.
+The goal is ensuring consistency, identifying protocol gaps, and catching systemic issues before they affect patients.

 We maintain a structured incident reporting framework.
 Any adverse outcome, clinical near-miss, patient complaint, or process failure is logged, investigated, and reviewed.
 Post-incident reviews result in documented process changes where warranted.
 This is standard practice in hospital settings and accredited general practices - we apply the same rigour to telehealth.